-Arborea: The Trees of Henfield Encouraging residents to record the living history of the trees around us and our interactions with them via any medium - word, image, recording, song; for future presentation both digitally and as an audio visual event.
+Arborea: The Trees of Henfield This community submission project encourages residents to record the living history of the trees around us and our interactions with them.
+Any medium is welcome- word, image, recording, song.
+Presented digitally here, audio visual presentations and printed publications are planned for the future.

 We hope to proceed soon with the development of trails optimised for the experience of multimedia content via mobile app.
 We are currently trialling this with the first trail aiming to feature the story of local botanist William Borrer.

 Research is ongoing or has recently been completed on the following:

 • William Borrer: Henfield's famous botanist & his garden • Charles Green: Henfield's accomplished gardener • Misses Allen-Brown Violet Nurseries & Henfield Market Gardening • Henry Phillips: botanist, gardener & visionary behind the early Anthaeum bio-dome • James Starley: 'Father of the Bicycle', born in Albourne • Heritage research for Henfield Parish Council and the Campaign to Protect Rural Henfield (CPRH) The Boundaries of Henfield